Ruida-Xie/ruida-xie.github.io/_pages/publications.md

 {% include base_path %}

+# Preprints or Under Review
+* Xie, R. and Dempster, A.G., 2022.
+Feasible Low-thrust Trajectory Identification via a Deep Neural Network Classifier. arXiv preprint arXiv:2202.04962.
+* Xie, R. and Dempster, A.G., 2022.
+Multi-scale deep learning framework for low thrust transfer cost approximation.
+Under Review by Journal of Guidance, Control, and Dynamics.
+* Xie, R. and Dempster, A.G., 2022.
+Efficient low-thrust trajectory generation based on generative adversarial network

 * Xie, R. and Dempster, A.G., 2022.
 Low-thrust Accessibility Evaluation for Near-Earth Asteroids.
 IEEE Aerospace Conference.
 * Xie, R., Saydam, S. and Dempster, A., 2022.
 A framework for campaign level asteroid mining pre-feasibility study.
 In AIAA SCITECH 2022 Forum (p.
 2583).